 email@example.com sent in the request.

 Number of Iterations Enter the maximum number of failed authentication attempts that a user is allowed when attempting to log in using this RADIUS system.
-Maintain Username Enable this toggle to maintain the user's RADIUS username during authentication to Horizon Cloud.
+Maintain Username Enable this toggle to maintain the user's Active Directory username during the authentication flow that transpires among the client, the Unified Access Gateway instance, and the RADIUS service.
 When enabled:

-- The user must have the same username credentials for RADIUS as for their Active Directory authentication to Horizon Cloud.
+- The user must have the same username credentials for RADIUS as for their Active Directory authentication.

 - The user cannot change the username in the login screen.